-Please read our application criteria carefully before you apply for the Development Reporting Grant.
+Please read our application criteria carefully before you apply for our grant programme.

-Journalists and relevant* media outlets that target audiences in one or more of the following nine European countries are eligible to apply: Denmark, France, Germany, Italy, the Netherlands, Norway, Spain, Sweden, and the United Kingdom.
+Journalists and relevant* media outlets that target audiences in one or more of the following European countries are eligible to apply: France, Germany, the Netherlands, Sweden, and the United Kingdom.
 The stories can be published in any of the official languages of the admissible countries.

-Journalists, media outlets and freelancers not based in the countries mentioned above are ONLY eligible to apply as cooperation partners of admissible organisations.
-A "letter of commitment" for the story to be published or aired by an eligible media outlet will be required from all applicants, once they have been invited to submit a full-fledged proposal.
+Journalists, media outlets and freelancers not based in the countries mentioned above are also eligible and encouraged to apply as long as they publish in at least one relevant media organisation from the five eligible countries.
+Secondary outlets may cater to any other European country, while publications outside Europe are most welcome for supplemental dissemination.
+A "letter of commitment" for the story to be published or aired by an eligible media outlet will be required from all shortlisted applicants, upon invitation to submit a full-fledged proposal.

 State owned or directly government-controlled entities are NOT eligible for funding.